localpreservation/localpreservation.github.io/_resources/architectural-investigation.md

 # Keeping a Responsible Record for Future Investigators

 The evidence collected during investigation, and any conclusions which can be drawn from it, should be documented in a written report.
 The complexity of a project dictates the complexity of the resulting record.
-It may be wise to maintain a report in an expandable format if long or extensive work is expected-additional evidence will undoubtedly need to be incorporated that alters previous conclusions.
+It may be wise to maintain a report in an expandable format if long or extensive work is expected—additional evidence will undoubtedly need to be incorporated that alters previous conclusions.
 Reports tend to range from annotated photographs in loose-leaf binders to full-length bound "books."

 Putting findings and conclusions in an accessible form helps those who are planning treatment.
 For example, a rehabilitation project may require documentation to satisfy grant funding or tax credit program requirements; preservation and restoration projects always need careful documentation to guide the work.
 After work, the investigation report and notes on the treatment itself are made into a permanent file record.
 Whether or not work is being planned, the architectural investigation report will always be of value to future researchers or owners of the building.